Starr Restaurants: Washington D.C. Boycott

 On June 5, 2025, UNITE HERE Local 25 launched a boycott of popular Starr Restaurants in Washington, D.C. amid allegations of union busting and mismanagement of sexual harassment.
-69 Senators and U.S. Representatives joined the union in calling for a boycott of Osteria Mozza, the Occidental, and Le Diplomate.
-Restaurant workers went public with their unionization efforts in late January, and have claimed that Starr Restaurants retaliated against union leaders and hired anti-union consultants to meet with workers.
+69 Senators and U.S. Representatives joined the union in calling for a boycott.
+Restaurant workers went public with their unionization efforts in late January at St Anselm, and have claimed that Starr Restaurants retaliated against union leaders and hired anti-union consultants to meet with workers.
 Starr Restaurants denies allegations of union busting and contends that a successful union election at St. Anselm in Union Market is invalid because the National Labor Relations Board cannot certify unions without quorum.